Detroit Mechanix: Fatal accident

 The 2020 AUDL season was cancelled due to the COVID-19 pandemic, but the hapless Mechanix would suffer an even worse tragedy: on February 29, 2020, three members of the team—Kevin Coulter, Drew Piet, and Michael Cannon—were killed in a multi-car accident on Interstate 96 on their way to a team practice.
 Piet and Coulter played for the Mechanix during the 2019 season, while Cannon was practicing with the team.
 Police and news outlets reported that the players’ vehicle was stopped in traffic due to a separate single-vehicle rollover accident when a speeding driver failed to slow down and collided with theirs and several other vehicles.

 Since 2021, the Mechanix played their home games at Grand Rapids Christian High School in Grand Rapids, Michigan, some 150 miles from Detroit.
 (The club had never actually played in the Motor City: the Pontiac Silverdome was home to the team in 2012, then the Mechanix played at Ultimate Soccer Arenas in Pontiac from 2013–15, then at Bishop Foley Catholic High School in Madison Heights from 2016-20.)

-Suspension of operations
+Withdrawal from the UFA

-On November 12, 2025, the Detroit Mechanix and the Los Angeles Aviators both announced they would be suspending their operations.
-The team had failed to meet an internal UFA deadline to pay a yearly league assessment that covers costs and serves as a requirement to commit to remaining in the league for the following season.
+On November 12, 2025, the Detroit Mechanix announced their withdrawal from the UFA.
+The team has yet to release a formal statement on future endeavors.